-The system-call and interrupt-return instructions (sc, rf, and rfc) are not recognized by the processor as breaks in program flow and speculative fetches can occur past those instructions.
+The system-call and interrupt-return instructions (sc, rfi, and rfci) are not recognized by the processor as breaks in program flow and speculative fetches can occur past those instructions.
 This can cause problems when one of the speculatively fetched instructions is a bctr or blr.
 For example: